jwatson-CO-edu/EASY64/README.md

     - `[ ]` Job stack?
     - `[ ]` State struct?
 * `[ ]` Add line number to `AST_Node` for user debugging

+# Future Possibilities
+* 3D Turtle Mode
+* Native Geometric Algebra
+* Parallel Model: Jobs & Places
+    - Jobs: EASY interpreter running in a separate, asynchronous process
+        * No Sharing: Must copy all necessary data to run the job
+        * No control of the job once spawned
+    - Places: Structs that both hold the job result and the status of the job
+        * Main program can check a place to confirm that the result is ready
+        * Main program can wait for a place to be ready if desired
+        * Idea: Places can be updated more than once
+            - Tagged with freshness metadata
+            - Main program has choice to wait for update or to proceed with stale data
+* Transpilation to C/++
+* Flow programming
+* Piles and piles of absolute, frothing nonsense